trpc/trpc/www/docs/server/middlewares.md

 ## Raw input

 A middleware can access the raw input that will be passed to a procedure.
-This can be used to for authentication / other preprocessing in the middleware that requires access to the procedure input, and can be especially useful when used in conjunction with Context Swapping.
+This can be used for authentication / other preprocessing in the middleware that requires access to the procedure input, and can be especially useful when used in conjunction with Context Swapping.

 :::caution
 The `rawInput` passed to a middleware has not yet been validated by a procedure's `input` schema / validator, so be careful when using it!
 Because of this, `rawInput` has type `unknown`.
 For more info see [#1059](https://github.com/trpc/trpc/pull/1059#issuecomment-932985023).